Science United Project

 Kit 5: Paper Circuits

 Students create a circuit with conductive copper tape, a LED, and coin cell battery.
-Students explain how energy travels and why the copper tape works as a conductor (reinforces activity 2)
+Students explain how energy travels and why the copper tape works as a conductor. (reinforces activity 2)

-Biology Unit
+Biology & Mathematics Unit

-Kit 1: CD Case Greenhouse
+Kit 2: Greenhouse in a CD Case

 • Using a standard or non standard ruler, students will measure and construct age appropriate graphs to demonstrate the bean plants growth graph (bar graphs or line graphs)

-Kit 2: Hanger Balances
+Kit 3: Hanger Scales

 1. Students construct a balance using a hanger, paper plate, string, and straw.
 Students measure the mass of test objects using non-standard units of measurement (paperclips)